 Literacy2k.org MISSION STATEMENT

 Literacy2k.org exists because people and families deserve to feel safer, more aware, and more confident in the digital spaces that surround their everyday lives.
 It offers clear, research-informed resources that help users spot manipulation, understand how power and platforms shape what they see, and practice the skills needed for a more just, democratic society.
-To honor that purpose and protect usersโ trust, Literacy2k.org is fully ad-free and does not, and will never, sell user data.
+To honor that purpose and protect users’ trust, Literacy2k.org is fully ad-free that does not collect user data.

 -